Credit Score Privacy Notice

 Can I find out why my TransUnion credit score has changed?

-In the Lowell app, you will see a “What’s New?” section which will show anything in your TransUnion Credit Score which has changed.
+In your online account, you will see a “What’s New?” section which will show anything in your TransUnion Credit Score which has changed.
 If you need more information, you will need to contact TransUnion’s Support and Help Desk Service by email at UKConsumer@transunion.com.

 Can I use the TransUnion credit score to access information for anyone else?